soren-n/vibe/README.md

 # vibe

-A CLI tool that assists you in vibe coding, essentially a scripted workflow system guiding your agent.
+A CLI tool and MCP server that provides intelligent workflow orchestration for AI-driven development automation.

 ## Overview

 Vibe is an intelligent workflow orchestrator that analyzes your natural language prompts and automatically executes the appropriate development workflows.
-It's designed to make "vibe coding" - that flow state of rapid, intuitive development - more structured and productive.
+It works both as a standalone CLI tool and as a Model Context Protocol (MCP) server for seamless AI agent integration.

 ## Key Features

+- **MCP Server Integration**: Works as an MCP server for AI agents and tools
 - **Intelligent Prompt Analysis**: Uses pattern matching to understand what you want to accomplish
 - **Workflow Orchestration**: Automatically executes workflows in the optimal order
 - **Project Type Detection**: Supports multiple project types (Python, Vue/TypeScript, etc.)